fireship-io/fireship.io/hugo/content/lessons/custom-usernames-firebase/index.md

 ### Validate Username Selection

 Create a form input where the user can type their username.
 After each change to the form input, make a request to Firestore to check if the username exists.
-If it does NOT exist, show a green check mark saying username is available.
+If it does NOT exist, show a green checkmark saying username is available.
 If it does exists, show an error saying username taken.

 **Optimization**.
 Reduce the number of reads sent to the database by wrapping this function in a [debounce](https://lodash.com/docs/#debounce) to wait for the user to stop typing before sending the request.